pererabsdt/E-commerce-platform/README.md

       - contains the different options under the variations(ex:- color -> red, blue, etc...)
 - variant
       - contains the atomic prodcut item details (ex:- iphone 16 blue, 256GB ROM, 32GB RAM)

+  ## Temporary Cart
+  - Temporary cart is created when a user(guest or registered but not logged in) on the site adds an item to the cart.
+  - When the user logs in, the product items in the temporary cart are added to his already pre-existing cart.
+  - Every registered user has a cart but guests or not logged on users would have a temporary cart only when they 'add item to cart'